ghowland/ddd/README.md

 It can be used for validation as well as population, by which "population" means entering data via the constraints of the specification, to be able to take input with a complex structure and validate it.

-It was created to guide population of "arbitrary data", which has been given a specification, so that user's can enter complex sets of data, which have simple or more complex constraints.
+It was created to guide population of "arbitrary data", which has been given a specification, so that users can enter complex sets of data, which have simple to more complex constraints.

 The goal is to provide a way to rapidly specify what data you want collected, and then have generic code render the collection form and perform validation of the user's input, so you get the data you wanted, without having to perform custom programming.